benwhalley/just-enough-r/docs/anova-cookbook.md

 ```

+### Checking assumptions {-}

-If we want to check assumptions of the model are met, these tables and plots would be a reasonable place to start:
+If we want to check assumptions of the model are met, these tables and plots would be a reasonable place to start.
+First running Levene's test:

 ```r